-Most people have heard of acupuncture and have perhaps even seen it performed in popular favorite movies or commercials.
+Most people have heard of modern acupuncture and have perhaps even seen it performed in popular favorite movies or commercials.
 It’s difficult not to be intrigued by a treatment method that involves hundreds of tiny needles stuck into the skin.
-However, many people are not sure exactly what acupuncture is, how it works, and how it can treat conditions like chronic pain, mood disorders, or arthritis.

 What Conditions Can Acupuncture Treat?

 According to the World Health Organization and the National Institutes of Health, acupuncture is recognized as a helpful treatment for a number of conditions that involve pain, nausea, and neurological symptoms.